Skip to content

 USA Flagbearers at Summer Olympic Games

-Charles Daniels: From the USA, he was the top athlete, won three gold medals, one silver and one bronze medal in swimming at the 1904 Summer Olympics.
+Charles Daniels: From the USA, he was the top athlete, winning three gold medals, one silver and one bronze medal in swimming at the 1904 Summer Olympics.

-Morgan Taylor: In the 1932 Summer Olympics at Los Angeles, California, Morgan Taylor was the Flagbearer for the USA on that season.
-In his lifetime, he won three medals (one gold, two bronze).
+Morgan Taylor: In the 1932 Summer Olympics in Los Angeles, California, Morgan Taylor was the Flagbearer for the USA in that season.
+In his lifetime, he won three medals (one gold, and two bronze).

 Ed Burke: He was the Flagbearer & hammer thrower for the United States at the Olympics in Los Angeles in 1984.
-And he ranked in the 18th position on that event.
+And he ranked in the 18th position in that event.

-Bruce Baumgartner: He was an American freestyle wrestler, Flagbearer for the USA in the 1996 Summer Olympics at Atlanta, Georgia.
-He is considered one of the best wrestlers in America all time.
-In fact, in the Olympic Games, he won two gold medals, one silver and one bronze medal in his career.
+Bruce Baumgartner: He was an American freestyle wrestler and flagbearer for the USA in the 1996 Summer Olympics in Atlanta, Georgia.
+He is considered one of the best wrestlers in America of all time.
+In fact, in the Olympic Games, he won two gold medals, one silver, and one bronze medal in his career.

 USA at Summer Olympics Results & Medal Counts